kevinlin311tw/ObjLeft/README.md

     $ 1

-type the filename if you choose video
+Input the filename if you choose video

     $ pets2006_1.avi